dschilling/dschilling.github.io/_posts/2019-03-19-bible-reading-plan.md

 * Reads completely through one book before moving on to the next, so you don't lose context
 * This is just a loose, low-stress pacing guide.
 Don't worry if you don't or can't follow it exactly.

-Consider...
+Food for thought:

-* It takes less time to read the entire Bible than to read the Harry Potter series.
+* It takes less time to read the Bible than to read the Harry Potter series.

 <hr />